24

 Photo by Home of Carlsberg

-With Stromma’s 1-hour Classic Canal Tour you can choose a live-guided tour in English and Danish or opt for an audio-guided tour in English, Danish, German, French, Spanish, and Italian (headphones provided on the boat).
+With Stromma’s 1-hour Classic Canal Tour, you can choose a live-guided tour in English and Danish or opt for an audio-guided tour in English, Danish, German, French, Spanish, and Italian (headphones provided on the boat).
 In February, the boats are covered and heated, creating a cozy atmosphere.
 Feel free to bring along a coffee or hot chocolate.
 You can join the boat tour from either Nyhavn or Ved Stranden.

-A little outside Copenhagen city center, you’ll find Grundtvig’s Church, which is probably one of the most photographed churches in the city.
+A little outside Copenhagen city centre, you’ll find Grundtvig’s Church, which is probably one of the most photographed churches in the city.
 The architectural masterpiece was built in memory of Nikolaj Frederik Severin Grundtvig, an important Danish priest, hymn writer, and educator.

 You can visit Grundtvig’s Church most days; however, it’s closed to visitors on Mondays.
 On public holidays, sightseeing is not permitted, but everyone is welcome to attend the service held on these days.